Online Graduate Certificate - Hematology

 Hematology is a branch of science that involves the study of blood and the diseases related to it.
-Generally offered in tandem with clinical laboratory science programs, hematology courses provide students with an overview of blood-forming organs, immune therapies, immunology, and blood group systems.
-Medical laboratory and healthcare professionals, as well as scientists who wish to gain an in-depth understanding of this branch of medicine, can opt for hematology courses.
+Generally offered in tandem with clinical laboratory science programs, hematology courses give students an overview of blood-forming organs, immune therapies, immunology, and blood group systems.
+Medical laboratory and healthcare professionals and scientists who wish to gain an in-depth understanding of this branch of medicine can opt for hematology courses.

 Online graduate certificates in hematology can generally be completed in the span of a year.
-While most of the courses are offered online, some programs do require students to attend practical laboratory sessions.
-Along with insights on hematology, a number of clinical laboratory certificates also provide students with knowledge of laboratory operations, serology, hemostasis, and molecular diagnostics.
+While most courses are offered online, some programs require students to attend practical laboratory sessions.
+Along with insights into hematology, several clinical laboratory certificates also provide students with knowledge of laboratory operations, serology, hemostasis, and molecular diagnostics.

-On completion of an online certificate in hematology, students can sit for the certified technologist exam and boost their career.
-They can opt for roles such as a medical lab technologist, blood bank technologist, histologic technicians, and cytotechnologists.
+On completion of an online certificate in hematology, students can sit for the certified technologist exam and boost their careers.
+They can opt for roles such as medical lab technologists, blood bank technologists, histologic technicians, and cytotechnologists.

-The following guide covers three online graduate certificates in hematology and related topics such as clinical laboratory science.
+The following guide covers five online graduate certificates in hematology and related topics such as clinical laboratory science.
 It also profiles three exceptional faculty members in the field.

 Featured Online Graduate Certificate – Hematology Programs

 George Washington University offers an online post-baccalaureate certificate in hematology.
-The coursework teaches students to identify and study the causes of disease in the blood using the latest techniques and instruments.
+The coursework teaches students to identify and study disease causes in the blood using the latest techniques and instruments.

-In order to apply to the program, students must have completed a bachelor’s degree from an accredited university and have a GPA of at least 2.5.
-Additionally, they must submit official transcripts of every institute attended, an online application form, a letter of recommendation, statement of purpose, and English language proficiency test scores (for non-U.S. students only).
+To apply to the program, students must have completed a bachelor’s degree from an accredited university and have a GPA of at least 2.5.
+Additionally, they must submit official transcripts of every institute attended, an online application form, a letter of recommendation, a statement of purpose, and English language proficiency test scores (for non-U.S. students only).

 Overall, the program helps students develop scientific knowledge and vital skills.
-It assists them on the path to becoming a certified technologist as well as having an impact in the healthcare system.
-They can take up roles such as blood bank technologist, certified medical technologist, medical lab technologist, and lab manager.
+It assists them on the path to becoming certified technologists as well as having an impact on the healthcare system.
+They can take up roles such as blood bank technologists, certified medical technologists, medical lab technologists, and lab managers.